HomeEnterprise ITArtificial IntelligenceGoogle unveils AI tool to highlight role of women in science over 174 years

 In fact, the taxonomy cards reveal that a third colleague, Dr Harriet Richardson Searle, identified some of the specimens that Rathbun and Dandridge brought back to the Smithsonian.

-“Though this experiment is only just beginning, it is clear that technology can play a key role in facilitating further research and help to recover stories of women in science,” the tech giant noted.
+“Though this experiment is only just beginning, it is clear that can play a key role in facilitating further research and help to recover stories of women in science,” the tech giant noted.

 Get the day's headlines from Tech Observer straight in your inbox